What is cherry eye in cats and dogs?

-Both dogs and cats are born with a ‘third eyelid’ called the nictitating membrane, which is located in the inner corner of the eye.
-It clears mucus and debris off the cornea and has a gland to provide tears which lubricate the eye.
+Both dogs and cats are born with a ‘third eyelid’ called the nictitating membrane, which sits in the inner corner of the eye.
+Its purpose is to clear mucus and debris from the cornea.
+Plus, it has a gland to create tears in order to lubricate the eye.

-Cherry eye occurs when the gland prolapses from its position and protrudes over the visible portion of the eyeball, producing a swollen pink mass in the corner of the eye.
+Cherry eye occurs when this gland prolapses and protrudes over the eyeball, producing a swollen pink mass in the corner of the eye.
+Our infographic tells you everything you need to know about cherry eye in cats and dogs.

 Causes of cherry eye